Size of exceptional sets in weakly mixing systems: Acknowledgments

 We would like to express our gratitude and thanks to Professor Seonhee Lim for her guidance throughout this project.
-We would also like to thank Songun Lee for some valuable discussions.
+We are also grateful to Professor Kyewon Koh Park for her insightful feedback.
+We would also like to thank Songun Lee for valuable discussions.